galagoz/setbp1-missense/README.md

 # SETBP1 missense variants project

-Script for bulk RNA-seq data analysis of SETBP1 missense variants.
+Scripts for bulk RNA-seq data analysis.

 **Differential gene expression analysis:**
 `rnaseq-analysis.Rmd` is an Rmarkdown file with multiple chunks of code which will read bam files, create a count table, prepare the data for DE analysis, perform DE analysis and visualize the results.
 The script has in-code comments explaining each step.
 Users must adapt the script (input and output paths) to their own data and research purposes.